OpenFeature Java SDK

 Requirements

-Note that this library is intended to be used in server-side contexts and has not been evaluated for use in mobile devices.
+Note that this library is intended to be used in server-side contexts and has not been evaluated for use on mobile devices.

 Install